Similar Projects

 Ants-Review is a blockchain protocol for incentivizing open and anonymous peer review proposed in 2021 by Bianca Trovò (Sorbonne University) and Nazzareno Massari (MakerDAO).
 Winner of ETHTurin Hackathon in 2020, this protocol has only been implemented as a proof of concept.

-OpenMKT.org aims to increase the transparency of marketing research by tracking direct replications of marketing articles, retractions of marketing articles, preregistered studies with low p-values and studies that evidence of systemic bias in marketing research.
-There is no formal scoring, reputation staking or downstream processes.
+OpenMKT aims to increase the transparency of marketing research by tracking direct replications of marketing articles, retractions of marketing articles, preregistered studies with low p-values, and studies that provide evidence of systemic bias in marketing research.
+There is no formal scoring, reputation staking, or downstream processes.

 SCINET is a decentralized research and investment platform focused on the life sciences.
 Built on the Internet Computer blockchain, it allows retail and institutional investors to invest directly in research and technology with security and authenticity.
 It is not concerned with evaluating the reliability of existing papers, reputation staking or downstream processes.

-Numerous blogs that document and question papers, such as Data Colada, Research Watch and others.
+Numerous blogs and Twitter/Bluesky accounts document and question papers, such as Data Colada, Research Watch, and others.

 Last updated